 The following advice highlights some of the common issues in which your organisation may encounter with suggested solutions/strategies to mitigate these challenges.

 High risk business areas in each organisation should be priorities for information management activity, in order to identify and mitigate any information-related risks these business areas might face.

 This page defines common and specific information risks, articulates strategies for identifying areas of business which face information risk and provides mitigation strategies and case studies for dealing with information risk.

 The ad hoc and unregulated deletion of information and the unwarranted over-retention of information can both affect business performance.
 Therefore, decisions about how long to keep information are important.

 Information retention and disposal rules must be deployed 'by design'.

-This page provides an overview and links to further resources about the framework.
+This page provides an overview of the Information Management Framework.